FroeMic/TUM-IN-Protein-Prediction-1/exam-questions/31-questions.md

 **Question:** Why do we need membranes around cells?
 What are they made of?
 Why do proteins pass through membranes?

-> The cell membrane \(or plasma membrane or plasmalemma\) surrounds the cytoplasm of living cells, physically separating the intracellular components from the extracellular environment.
-The cell membrane also plays a role in anchoring the cytoskeleton to provide shape to the cell, and in attaching to the extracellular matrix and other cells to hold them together to form tissues
+> It physically separates the intracellular components from the extracellular environment and provides shape of the cell.
+Also membrane is a dynamic structure \(cell can grow and shrink\).
 >
-> The cell membrane is a bilayer of phospholipids.
+> The cell membrane is a bilayer of phospholipids.The phospholipid bilayer is hydrophilic on the outside and hydrophobic on the inside.
 >
-> Transmembrane proteins are anchored into the bilayer by their nonpolar segments
+> Transmembrane proteins are anchored into the bilayer by their nonpolar segments.TMP can move laterally \(sideways\) in the membrane.